cloudentity/sample-go-mtls-oauth-client/README.md

 14. Scroll to the bottom of the "Authorizations" tab and paste in "Trusted client certificates" your rootCA contents.
 In the example provided it is the contents of `ca.pem`.
 ![pasting in rootCA](https://docs.authorization.cloudentity.com/uploads/tut_mtls_add_root_ca.png)

-Your workspace is now prepare.
+Your workspace is now prepared.

 ### Build and run the Go oauth client sample